Welcome to Spain! Find here restaurants, bars, transportation, or shops in Santander and Cantabria!

 For more information about the Hop-on Hop-off bus, please refer to the details provided here.

-• Uber (Cabify): As an alternative to taxis, you can opt for a private transport company for your mobility needs.
-It’s important to note that Uber is not available in Cantabria or Santander; however, Cabify operates in Santander.
-Cabify offers modern black cars with reasonable fares, providing a convenient and stylish transportation option.
+Uber and Cabify: As an alternative to taxis, you can opt for a private transport company for your mobility needs.
+Both Uber and Cabify operate in Santander and some areas of Cantabria.
+Cabify typically offers modern black cars with reasonable fares, providing a convenient and stylish transportation option.

 Moving around Cantabria